-Coaching goals are always tailored to your own specific needs, and usually fall into three broad areas: career changes including a new career; leadership and skills development; and improving work-life balance and resilience.
+My coaching programmes are always tailored to your own specific needs, and usually include a combination of: addressing career difficulties including career direction and career transitions; public health and medical leadership development; and improving work-life balance and wellbeing.

-Leadership and Career Coaching is not psychological therapy or counselling for people with mental illness, and neither is it any form of medical care.
-It can be a viable alternative for people who may have thought of counselling to help to resolve a work-related situation, and it is an alternative for more traditional structured careers advice for adults who want to focus on the future and what they want to move towards, as well as to grow their sense of agency and autonomy.
+Leadership and Career Coaching is not psychological therapy or counselling for people with mental illness, and nor is it any form of medical care.
+I integrate coaching approaches with career counselling and mentoring for public health and medical professionals who want to focus on the future and what they want to move towards, as well as to grow their sense of agency and autonomy.

-You will also want to be assured that they are in regular supervision with a qualified supervisor, 1 hour supervision per 20 hours coaching, and that they attend regular professional development to develop their own skills as a coach.
+You will also want to be assured that they are in regular supervision with a qualified supervisor, 1 hour supervision per 20-35 hours’ coaching depending on the level of experience as a coach, and that they attend regular professional development to develop their own skills as a coach.

 There may be other factors which are important to you – take time to consider what you feel you would need from a Leadership and Career Coach to get the most out of the partnership.